Marianne Girling Nature Reserve

 Short-eared owl in flight (Photo by Tony Campbel)

-Help protect a special part of Essex County
+A special part of Essex County

 Located northeast of the community of Harrow, in Essex County, lies 102 acres (41 hectares) of rare wetlands, woods and meadows.
 This property is situated within the headwaters of Cedar Creek and includes a portion of a Provincially Significant Wetland.

-The area is home to species at risk, such as barn swallow, eastern foxsnake, monarch, short-eared owl and yellow breasted chat.
+The area is home to species at risk, such as barn swallow, eastern foxsnake, monarch, short-eared owl and yellow-breasted chat.
 Once protected, this future nature reserve will add to an important connected stretch of habit along Cedar Creek, including Marshfield Woods, an Area of Natural and Scientific Interest and a large, intact forest — a rarity in the county.

 While much of the surrounding landscape has been used for generations for farming, the proposed Marianne Girling Nature Reserve is an uncommon naturalized gem that contains important wildlife habitat.
 Part of the property is farmed, which presents a unique restoration opportunity.

 Protected natural areas are extremely rare in the county; very little of this biologically diverse place is conserved and few opportunities exist to connect to existing wildlife habit.
 Cedar Creek represents one of the best examples of connected natural areas in Essex County, making the conservation of its headlands extremely important, as headwater conservation can influence the health of the entire watershed.